Egg Donor Screening Process

 Once your egg donor profile is complete, it will be made available on our egg donor database for intended parents to review.
 You may be selected the same day, it may take weeks, or it may take months.
 After you have been selected by intended parents you will complete psychological and medical screening and complete a legal consultation.
 You will also be assigned a case specialist who will guide you throughout your egg donation cycle.

-Prior to beginning your egg donation cycle, you will need to meet with a member of Fertility Counseling Services who will evaluate your psychological understanding of egg donation, and you will be asked to take a computer-generated personality assessment.
+Prior to beginning your egg donation cycle, you will need to meet with one of our mental health specialists who will evaluate your psychological understanding of egg donation, and you will be asked to take a computer-generated personality assessment.
 A medical screening will also take place where you will complete blood tests and have an ultrasound.
 The purpose of these tests is to look for anything unusual and make the best medical plan for you.
 It will take about two weeks to receive your medical screening results.
 While waiting for your results, you’ll complete your legal contracts with the intended parents which can take four to six weeks to complete.

 If you’ve made it through the screening process and signed your legal contract, you will be issued an egg donation cycle calendar.
 The cycle calendar includes information on taking your fertility medications, which increase the number of eggs that will be released at the time of the retrieval, and the estimated date the egg retrieval will take place.